Hooray! Hooray! It's a Holi-Holiday

 "Hooray!
 Hooray!
-It's a Holi-Holiday" is a 1979 single by German Euro disco band Boney M. as an adaptation of nursery rhyme Polly Wolly Doodle.
-Despite breaking their row of 7 consecutive German #1 singles, peaking at #4, the single was a big hit all over Europe, peaking at #3 in the UK.
+It's a Holi-Holiday" is a song by German Euro disco band Boney M., released in 1979 as an adaptation of the song, "Polly Wolly Doodle".
+Despite breaking their row of seven consecutive German number-one singles, peaking at number four, the single was a hit all over Europe, peaking at number three in the United Kingdom.
 The song and its B-side, "Ribbons of Blue", were taken from the movie Disco Fever.
 "Ribbons of Blue" has a strong country feel with the addition of a pedal steel guitar.
 Even though the single cover announced the arrival of the next Boney M. album, Oceans of Fantasy, it would still be another six months before the album was released, and of the two songs, only "Ribbons of Blue" (penned by the group's drummer, Keith Forsey) was included and just in a one- or two-minute edit, depending on the pressing.

 Single

 Unlike other Boney M. singles, there appears to be no different mixes.
 In Germany, this was the first single to picture a specially designed label with a star-spangled Boney M. logo on a blue background.
-In the UK, the single was released in a picture sleeve – it was also pressed on a picture disc and a 12" clear yellow vinyl with card picture cover insert.
+In the UK, the single was released in a picture sleeve – it was also pressed on a picture disc and a 12-inch clear yellow vinyl with card picture cover insert.